COMPLETED PROJECT SNAPSHOT

 Securing Lot 68 for conservation

-We are acquiring this property to prevent its development and to ensure it is managed for conservation.
-Funds raised for this project will be used for the land purchase, its protection, and the restoration of areas previously cleared or disturbed.
+We acquired this property to prevent its development and to ensure it is managed for conservation.
+Funds raised for this project are being used for the land purchase, its protection, and the restoration of areas previously cleared or disturbed.

 Ecological importance of Lot 68